 Lehigh Gorge State Park

 The rocky cliffs and lush mountainsides north of Jim Thorpe are a hub of recreational activity today, but this Carbon County landscape was once a hub of industrial activity.
 The rich Anthracite coal deposits in the hills were mined in the 1800s, and locks and canals were added to the Lehigh River for transportation of the coal.
-While some remnants of the past can still be seen, the 6,107-acre Lehigh Gorge State Park is a great place to reconnect with nature.
+While some remnants of the past can still be seen, the 6,107-acre Lehigh Gorge State Park is now a great place to reconnect with nature.
 Hikers and bikers will find waterfalls dotted along the D&L Trail which runs through the park along the river, and whitewater rafting trips with local outfitters like Jim Thorpe River Adventures and Whitewater Rafting Adventures are also popular.
 When snow covers the ground during the winter months, portions of the Lehigh Gorge Trail are open to snowmobiling and cross-country skiing.

 Upper Delaware Recreational River